 In the cooler months, The Market Common offers a variety of trolley tours that feature different aspects of our local history.
 Go to our Events page to see the details of the next scheduled tour that interests you.
-Each one offers refreshments ranging from a reception with light fare to a full meal.
-Please contact us if you would like to arrange for a private tour for your group of 30 or more by calling 843-839-3500.
+Please contact us if you would like to arrange a private tour for your group of 30 or more by calling 843-839-3500.

 The Market Common Military History Tour

-The Market Common Early Myrtle Beach & The War Years Tour
+Early Myrtle Beach & The War Years Trolley Tour

-A trolley will take guests for a two-hour narrated tour that will carry them from The Market Common to Myrtle Beach’s oldest neighborhoods; making stops at Pine Lakes Country Club and the Historic Myrtle Beach Colored School Museum.
-They will hear about Myrtle Beach’s earliest years and what it was like during WWII, 1941-1945, with U-boat threats off the coast and the arrival of German POWs.
-A reception featuring samples from several of The Market Common eateries will be held afterwards.
+A trolley will take guests for a two-hour narrated tour that will carry them from The Market Common to Myrtle Beach’s oldest districts; making stops at Pine Lakes Country Club and the H.B.
+Springs Building.
+While aboard, they will hear about Myrtle Beach’s earliest years and what it was like during WWII, 1941-1945, with U-boat threats off the coast and the arrival of German POWs.

 The Myrtle Beach History, Movies & Music Trolley Tour